 Finials are the often-ignored threaded pieces that secure the lamp shade to the lamp harp.

 Plain metal caps are a dime a dozen, but decorative finials in brass, glass, crystal and porcelain are consistently hot sellers in my online resale business.
 In fact, I often purchase old lamps for a dollar or two just for the finials.

 If you have a few decommissioned lamps stored in your basement or garage, take a look at the hardware.

 Antique finials typically fetch higher prices.
 Milk glass finials from the 1930s can go for $30 to $50 each.
 But there’s demand for contemporary designs, too.
-Last month, I sold a pair of modern brass pineapple finials on eBay for $32.
+In 2019, I sold a pair of modern brass pineapple finials on eBay for $32.